Synonyms: Text field, edit, input, input field, text box, one-line plain text edit control

 592Use of the keyboardIf the input field contains other interactive elements such as buttons, these must receive the focus with the tab key after the input field.

 Note: This does not apply to interactive elements for which a generally known use of the keyboard is implemented, such as a button for deleting the inputs in the input field.
-Nor does this apply to elements for which a keyboard shortcut was implemented, insofar as this
+Nor does this apply to elements for which a keyboard shortcut was implemented, insofar as this keyboard shortcut is visually perceptible at the input field and with assistive technology.

 Use of the keyboard: input field